Tom Pett: Cheltenham Town

 Following his release from Port Vale, Pett signed an initial short-term contract with Cheltenham Town on 2 November 2023, on an agreement until January 2024.
 The move reunited him with former Port Vale manager Darrell Clarke, whom he said he would "run through brick walls for".
 He quickly established himself in a deep-lying midfield role, typically playing alongside Liam Sercombe and either Curtis Thompson or Elliot Bonds.
 He signed a contract extension on 2 January 2024, keeping him at the club until the end of the season.
 He was listed as "under contract" on the retained list published following the conclusion of the 2023–24 season.

 He was limited to five League Two starts in the first half of the 2024–25 season due to the performances of Liam Kinsella and Luke Young.
 Cheltenham announced on 7 May 2025 that Pett would not be retained upon the expiry of his contract.

 Oldham Athletic

 He was linked with a loan move to National League club Oldham Athletic in the January transfer window.
 The move was confirmed on 20 January 2025, on a deal running until the end of the 2024–25 season.
 Manager Micky Mellon described him as "the complete midfielder", stating that his arrival addressed injuries to Tom Conlon and Corry Evans, as well as the departure of Sam Clucas.
 The club's website stated that "his leadership qualities and experience were very evident, making him a clear fans' favourite from the off".
 He played in the play-off final as Oldham secured promotion back to the English Football League with a 3–2 victory over Southend United.
 Pett signed a permanent two-year contract with the club on 17 June 2025.
+Speaking in October, he said he wanted to lead Athletic in a league and FA Cup run.
+He featured 43 times across the 2025–26 campaign, scoring three goals.